Ellis Island: Precolonial and colonial use

 The present-day Ellis Island was created by retreating glaciers at the end of the Wisconsin glaciation about 15,000 years ago.
 The island was described as a "hummock along a plain fronting the west side of the Hudson River estuary," and when the glaciers melted, the water of the Upper New York Bay surrounded the mass.
 The native Mohegan name for the island was "Kioshk", meaning "Gull Island", in reference to Ellis Island's former large population of seagulls.
 Kioshk was composed mostly of marshy, brackish lowlands that disappeared underwater at high tide.
 The Native American tribes who lived nearby are presumed to have been hunter-gatherers who used the island to hunt for fish and oysters, as well as to build transient hunting and fishing communities there.
 It is unlikely that the Native Americans established permanent settlements on Kioshk, since the island would have been submerged at high tide.

 In 1630, the Dutch bought Kioshk as a gift for Michael Reyniersz Pauw, who had helped found New Netherland.
 When the Dutch settled the area as part of New Netherland, the three islands in Upper New York Bay—Liberty, Black Tom, and Ellis Islands—were given the name Oyster Islands, alluding to the large oyster population nearby.
 The present-day Ellis Island was thus called "Little Oyster Island", a name that persisted through at least the early 1700s.
+During the early colonial period a sometime Maryland merchant named Isaac Bedloe purchased the island.
 Little Oyster Island was then sold to Captain William Dyre c.
 1674, then to Thomas Lloyd on April 23, 1686.
 The island was then sold several more times, including to Enoch and Mary Story.
 During colonial times, Little Oyster Island became a popular spot for hosting oyster roasts, picnics, and clambakes because of its rich oyster beds.
 Evidence of recreational uses on the island was visible by the mid-18th century with the addition of commercial buildings to the northeast shore.

 By the 1760s, Little Oyster Island became a public execution site for pirates, with executions occurring at one tree in particular, the "Gibbet Tree".
 However, there is scant evidence that this was common practice.
-Little Oyster Island was acquired by Samuel Ellis, a colonial New Yorker and merchant from Wrexham, Wales, in 1774.
+Little Oyster Island was acquired by Samuel Ellis, a colonial New Yorker and merchant from Wrexham, Wales, in 1774; the island was ultimately named for him.
 He unsuccessfully attempted to sell the island nine years later.
 Ellis died in 1794, and as per his will, the ownership of Ellis Island passed to his daughter Catherine Westervelt's unborn son, who was also named Samuel.
 When the junior Samuel died shortly after birth, ownership passed to the senior Samuel's other two daughters, Elizabeth Ryerson and Rachel Cooder.